-I serve as the co-chair of the bipartisan Congressional Native American Caucus and as Chair of the Interior-Environment Appropriations Subcommittee.
+I serve as Co-Chair Emeritus of the bipartisan Congressional Native American Caucus and as Chair of the Interior-Environment Appropriations Subcommittee.
 In both roles, I work closely with tribal leaders and Native communities to ensure adequate funding for the Indian Health Service, Indian Education, Indian School Construction, and Native American Housing Block Grants.
 Federal investments in health, education, economic development programs, and housing are vital to making Native American families and communities stronger.

 More on Native Americans

-Congresswoman Betty McCollum (DFL-Minn.) delivered the following remarks as general debate began on the FY2017 Interior-Environment appropriations bill:
+Congresswoman Betty McCollum (DFL-Minn.) delivered the following remarks on the House Floor about her opposition to the FY2017 Continuing Resolution:

 Mr. Speaker, once again this Congress has abandoned its responsibility to provide a full year appropriation.
 Months of hard work were thrown away, pushing important funding decisions down the road.